rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 use those methods.
 Chapter 10 will cover traits in detail.

 Next, we’re adding two lines in the middle.
-In the first line, we call the `rand::thread_rng` function that gives us the particular random number generator we’re going to use: one that is local to the current thread of execution and is seeded by the operating system.
-Then we call the `gen_range` method on the random number generator.
+In the first line, we call the `rand::rng` function that gives us the particular random number generator we’re going to use: one that is local to the current thread of execution and is seeded by the operating system.
+Then we call the `random_range` method on the random number generator.
 This method is defined by the `Rng` trait that we brought into scope with the `use rand::Rng;` statement.
-The `gen_range` method takes a range expression as an argument and generates a random number in the range.
+The `random_range` method takes a range expression as an argument and generates a random number in the range.
 The kind of range expression we’re using here takes the form `start..=end` and is inclusive on the lower and upper bounds, so we need to specify `1..=100` to request a number between 1 and 100.